vault27/Foundation/paloalto.md

 - User-ID enabled is required on a zone where Global Protect users connect
 - HIP profile is a part of of Source Section in a Security Rule
 - We can Define the notification messages end-users see when a security rule with a HIP profile is enforced.
 On a Gateway: `Network > GlobalProtect > Gateway`; `Agent > HIP Notification`
+- HIP profiles can be used as devices (Source and Destination) in Security Policy - HIP-Based Policy Enforcement
+- When choossing Device, options are:
+    - No HIP
+    - Select
+    - Any
+    - Quarantine

 ## Web proxy